 Sumi loves dialoguing and working with inquisitive, thoughtful Mudders!

-Dean Sumi is a scholar-practitioner, as well as a highly skilled facilitator, social justice educator, and presenter.
-Through her award-winning work in student affairs, she has served as an advocate for Asian Pacific American community issues, in addition to offering leadership development, mentoring, and community engagement/empowerment programs.
+Dean Sumi is a scholar-practitioner, as well as a highly skilled facilitator, social justice educator and presenter.
+Through her award-winning work in student affairs, she has served as an advocate for Asian Pacific American community issues, in addition to offering leadership development, mentoring and community engagement/empowerment programs.
 She also engages in cross-cultural program development and institutional advocacy.
-Sumi has held leadership positions and presented her original research at NASPA, ACPA, NCORE, and ASHE.
+Sumi has held leadership positions and presented her original research at NASPA, ACPA, NCORE and ASHE.
 In addition, she is an Asian American and Pacific Islander Research Coalition Fellow.
-Prior to joining the HMC DOS team in 2012, Sumi spent 7.5 years at at the University of Southern California, where she served as the Director for Asian Pacific American Student Services.
+Prior to joining the College’s Office of Dean of Students team in 2012, Sumi spent 7.5 years at at the University of Southern California, where she served as the director for Asian Pacific American student services.

 In 2014, Sumi was recognized with the Outstanding Mid-Level Professional Award by the NASPA Asian Pacific Islander Knowledge Community.